-148. Human Genetics.
+148. HUMAN GENETICS.
 First or second semester.
 2 credits.

 Study of the principles of heredity as illustrated by the human species, and with attention to eugenics problems.
 Required of pre-medical majors.
-Pre-requisite, 61-62, but for advanced sociology students without this pre-requisite.
-1944-45 and alternate years.
+Prerequisite, 61-62, but for advanced sociology students without this prerequisite.
+1946-47 and alternate years.

-151. Organic Evolution.
+151. ORGANIC EVOLUTION.
 First semester.
 3 credits.

 History of the evolution concept; fields of evidence of evolution; trends of annual evolution through the ages.
 Three lectures a week.
 Prerequisite, 61-62.
-1944-45 and alternate years.
+1946-47 and alternate years.